How to Save a Place: Understand Local, State, and Federal Preservation Groups

 Last but not (we hope) least, there’s us, the National Trust for Historic Preservation.
 Like statewide and local preservation organizations, we are a nonprofit organization headquartered in Washington, D.C., but with a national focus.

-We have more than a dozen field offices engaged in preservation work on National Treasures nationwide, and our staff works on a variety of projects, including advocating for historic tax credit programs, educating preservation professionals via the Preservation Leadership Forum, and sharing the good work of preservationists nationwide via stories on SavingPlaces.org and Preservation magazine.
+We have staff across the country engaged in preservation work on saving historic places nationwide, and they work on a variety of projects, including advocating for historic tax credit programs, educating preservation professionals via the Preservation Leadership Forum, and sharing the good work of preservationists nationwide via stories on SavingPlaces.org and Preservation magazine.

 Of course, this is just scratching the surface of preservation organizations.
 There is more information about local, state, and federal agencies and organizations in our preservation “Who’s Who”.
 There are also myriad nonprofits dedicated to saving specific types of places; you can find more details about those by perusing the list of type-specific toolkits we’ve produced.